-We highlight three features of the model.
-First, we will assume that $V(\cdot)$ is eventually decreasing in its first component (\autoref{Vc}).
-This captures ``homophily'' in positions, meaning that nodes with dissimilar positions are less likely to form links.
-Positions may be unobserved to the econometrician and potentially correlated with $Z_{it}$ and $S_{ij,t}$, which allows for {\em unobserved homophily}, a well-known obstacle to identification in observational network data.
-Positions can abstractly represent nodes' locations in an underlying ``social space,'' as in latent-space models \citep{breza2017using,hrh2002}, where ``socially dissimilar'' nodes are less likely to form connections.
-They can also represent attributes such as income and geographic location.
+A common feature of social networks is {\em homophily}, the tendency for those with similar characteristics to associate.
+We require homophily in position, specifically that the joint-surplus function $V(\cdot)$ is decreasing in the first component, so nodes dissimilar in position are less likely to form links.
+Positions may represent latent node locations in an abstract ``social space,'' as in latent-space models \citep{hrh2002}, or attributes such as income and geographic location.

-Second, to capture strategic interactions, specification \eqref{modelS} allows the latent index $V(\cdot)$ to depend on the previous state of the network $\bm{A}_{t-1}$ through two sufficient statistics.
-The first is $A_{ij,t-1}$, which captures state dependence.
-The second is $\max_k A_{ik,t-1}A_{jk,t-1}$, an indicator for whether $i$ and $j$ shared a common friend last period.
-This generates {\em network clustering}, the well-known stylized fact that nodes with common friends are more likely to become friends \citep{jackson2010}.

-Because $V(\cdot)$ is decreasing in its first argument and $r$ will be taken to zero with the network size, our model generates clustering in the limit both due to homophily in positions and ``strategic transitivity'' induced by $S_{ij,t}$. \cite{graham2016} discusses the policy-relevance of distinguishing between these mechanisms.
-In contrast, commonly used sparse models that require $V(\cdot)$ to be uniformly bounded with respect to types \citep{bickel2011method,menzel2016} rule out homophily as a potential mechanism in the limit because the networks they generate are ``bounded'' by Erd\H{o}s-R\'{e}nyi graphs, which are well known to feature trivial clustering \citep{galhotra2018geometric}.
-To be clear, our framework {\em requires} homophily, but this may often be the preferred alternative, being consistent with a large literature in sociology that documents the pervasiveness of homophily \citep{mpslc2001}.

-Third, most social networks are {\em sparse}, meaning that the number of connections formed by the typical node is of smaller order than the number of nodes \citep{barabasi2015,chandrasekhar2016}.
-This is often accomplished by scaling the sequence of models such that the expected degree of any node is asymptotically bounded:
+Another common feature is {\em sparsity}, meaning that the number of connections formed by the typical node is of significantly smaller order than $n$ \citep{barabasi2015}.
+This is often accomplished by scaling the sequence of models such that the expected degree $n^{-1} \sum_{i=1}^n \sum_{j=1}^n \E[A_{ij}]$ is asymptotically bounded.

-Under regularity conditions in \autoref{slowlvl}, this holds if $r$ tends to zero at a certain rate with $n$.
-Intuitively, as $n$ increases, the number of opportunities to form links grows, which promotes density, whereas as $r$ decreases, the number of attractive partners decreases due to homophily, which promotes sparsity.
-Our choice for $r$ in \autoref{shighlvl} will balance these two forces so that expected degree remains asymptotically bounded but nonzero.
-See \autoref{rsparsity}.

-{\bf Network Moments.} Our objective is to prove a CLT for network moments, which are averages $n^{-1} \sum_{i=1}^n \psi_i$ of {\em node statistics} $\psi_i$.
-Node statistics can be quite general functions of the network and model primitives.
-We define in \autoref{snetmoms} a broad class of such statistics to which our results apply.
-Here we provide illustrative examples.